 Both the shared and environment caches are built on a two-level system made up of an in-memory level and a persistent level.
 Policies interact with both levels as a combined framework.
-Edge manages the relationship between the levels.
+Apigee manages the relationship between the levels.

 Level 1 is an in-memory cache (L1) for fast access.
 Each message processing node (MP)

 has its own in-memory cache (implemented from Ehcache) for the fastest response to requests.

 - L1 is a short-lived (1 second), in-memory cache.

 - As the memory limit is reached, Apigee removes cache entries from memory (though they are still kept in the L2 persistent cache) to ensure that memory remains available for other processes.

 Level 2 is a persistent cache (L2) beneath the in-memory cache.
 All message processing

 nodes share a cache data store (Cassandra) for persisting cache entries.

 - Cache entries persist here even after they're removed from L1 cache, such as when in-memory limits are reached.

 - Because the persistent cache is shared across message processors (even in different regions), cache entries are available regardless of which node receives a request for the cached data.